brandmaier/bnnlib/examples/feedforward.md

 Feedforward Neural Network
 --------------------------

+Load the library first

+    library(bnnlib)

 Create a feed-forward neural network with 3 inputs, 25 hidden units, and 1 output.
 The output node is linear.

-    LINEAR_NODE = 3

-    net <- NetworkFactory_createFeedForwardNetwork(3,25,1, LINEAR_NODE)
+    net <- NetworkFactory_createFeedForwardNetwork(3,25,1,
+                                  bnnlib::LINEAR_NODE)

-Load the marketing dataset from the datarium package.
+Load the marketing dataset from the `datarium` package.

     data("marketing", package = "datarium")
     head(marketing, 4)